-Bard College, Gabrielle H. Reem and Herbert J. Kayden Center for Science and Computation
+Bard College, Reem and Kayden Center for Science and Computation

 A building for practicing and teaching the sciences is built around a public atrium and flooded with dappled light and panoramic views of the surrounding forest.

-The Gabrielle H. Reem and Herbert J. Kayden Center for Science and Computation highlights Bard College’s increased commitment to the integration of the sciences into its liberal arts curriculum.
+The Reem and Kayden Center for Science and Computation highlights Bard College’s increased commitment to the integration of the sciences into its liberal arts curriculum.
 The 6,410-square-meter (69,000-square-foot) building provides space for the biology, chemistry, computer science, and mathematics departments in a facility equipped with state-of-the-art teaching and research laboratories, high-tech classrooms, and a 60-person auditorium.

 Constructed in a prominent, central campus location, the design solution for this program paid close attention to site planning, as well as, spatial composition to encourage student-faculty interaction in informal spaces.
 Conceived for its context, the Center is a gently curving metal-clad structure set low to the ground in a clearing.
 Cantilevered over an axis generated by the campus walk, the building establishes a visual connection with the heart of the College grounds and allows the path to continue.
 Respectful of its natural environment, it is both multifunctional and inspirational.